KasiaCieslik/sentiment-analysis-tweets/README.md

 TfidfVectorizer() and average_tweet_vectorizer() was used to prepare the features.

 ## Results
-- First experiment with different classifier showed that the best results was achieved with Random Forest Classifier.
+First experiment with different classifier showed that the best results for balanced dataset was achieved with Random Forest Classifier.
- In this case an **accuracy was 0.66**.
+ In this case an **accuracy was 0.66** for two classes.
 Ideas for improving the score are available.

 ## Navigate this repository
 - Before starting the project please set up your local environment and install [**requirements**](requirements.txt)